• Latest

 The concept of the cultural industries is grounded in cultural activities, and we also assume that there is significant overlap with the definitions applied to the other terminology.
 However, it is clear, that we are not limited to those activities traditionally thought of as cultural or the arts which seems to have defined our approach thus far.
 One area of definite overlap is that these all rely on the creation and commercialisation of intellectual property (IP) rights, especially copyright but other rights as well.
 Increasingly, in a digital environment, to secure and generate income, there is reliance on the monetisation of IP rights.

-Most of the money in the music and gaming industries comes from the licencing of copyright and trademarks through content streaming and merchandising.
+Most of the money in the music and gaming industries comes from the licensing of copyright and trademarks through content streaming and merchandising.
 This is why even though live performances were devastated during the pandemic, these two industries saw soaring revenues.

 From a policy perspective, it means that there must be effective and targeted policies and strategies in place to support education and skills development, research and development, innovation, business and export development and marketing for at least those industries identified as national priorities.
 An accessible and functioning legal framework is also required.